VidantaWorld: History

 VidantaWorld began as a theme park, initially focused on family-friendly attractions.
 Over time, Grupo Vidanta, the company behind VidantaWorld, shifted its focus to meet the growing demand for luxury travel.
 This led to the transformation of the resort to include expanded accommodation, dining, and entertainment.
 Over time, VidantaWorld grew to include new resorts and a variety of entertainment and recreational activities.
 The rebranding to VidantaWorld reflected this shift from a theme park model to a broader hospitality and entertainment brand, designed to cater to affluent travelers.
 In 2024, VidantaWorld consists of two resorts with entertainment parks, and a luxury yacht.
 VidantaWorld's resorts opened their doors to guests on 18 October 2024.
+The Beauty of Nature theme park is set to soft open on October 24, 2026, before its public opening in April 2027.